alishibli97/image-caption-scraper/README.md

 The model is particularly targetting researchers for building their own datasets of their own concepts, and can thus train machine learning models for computer vision, natural language processing, and the intersection of both (image captioning, visual relationship detection).

+The pipeline is completely based on Selenium web driver.

 <!--
 ### Table of Contents
 **[Installation](#Installation)**<br>